-- Professional society guidelines emphasize individualized therapy based upon patient- and drug-specific factors such as comorbidities, weight, hypoglycemia risk, propensity for AEs, drug interactions, and patient preferences (ADA 2020, Copeland et al 2013, Davies et al 2018, Garber et al 2020). - Metformin is recommended for first-line pharmacologic therapy in treatment-naïve patients with T2DM, unless the patient has contraindications or intolerance.
-SGLT2 inhibitors or GLP-1 receptor agonists should be considered for patients with atherosclerotic CV disease (ASCVD), heart failure, or chronic kidney disease, independent of HbA1c.
-Metformin is considered the drug of choice for children with T2DM (ADA 2020, Copeland et al 2013, Garber et al 2020). - ADA: Standards of Medical Care in Diabetes 2020 (ADA 2020) - Pharmacological therapy for T2DM: - Metformin (if not contraindicated and if tolerated) is the preferred initial pharmacological agent for T2DM (level A). - Metformin should be continued when used in combination with other agents, including insulin, if not contraindicated and if tolerated (level A). - Early combination therapy can be considered in some patients at treatment initiation to extend the time to treatment failure (level A). - Early introduction of insulin should be considered if there is evidence of ongoing catabolism (weight loss), if symptoms of hyperglycemia are present, or when HbA1c levels (> 10%) or blood glucose levels (> 300 mg/dL) are very high (level E). - A patient-centered approach should be used to guide the choice of pharmacologic therapy.
-Considerations include comorbidities (ASCVD, HF, CKD), hypoglycemia risk, impact on weight, cost, risk for side effects, and patient preferences (level E). - In patients with T2DM and established ASCVD or indicators of high risk, established kidney disease, or HF, SGLT2 inhibitors or GLP-1 receptor agonists with demonstrated CVD benefit are recommended as part of the antihyperglycemic regimen, independent of HbA1c (level A).

-- In patients with T2DM who need greater glucose lowering than can be obtained with oral agents, GLP-1 receptor agonists are preferred to insulin when possible (level B). - Intensification of treatment for patients with T2DM not meeting treatment goals should not be delayed (level B). - The medication regimen and medication-taking behavior should be reevaluated at regular intervals (every 3 to 6 months) and adjusted as needed to incorporate specific factors that impact treatment choice (level E). - For patients with indicators of high-risk or agonists with proven benefit should be considered independently of baseline HbA1c or individualized HbA1c target. - If ASCVD predominates, a GLP-1 receptor agonist with proven CVD benefit is preferred.
-Alternatively, an SGLT2 inhibitor with proven CVD benefit is recommended if eGFR is adequate. - If HF or CKD predominates, an SGLT2 inhibitor with evidence of reducing HF and/or CKD in CV outcome trials is preferred if eGFR is adequate.
-If SGLT2 inhibitors are contraindicated, not tolerated, or if eGFR is not adequate, a GLP-1 receptor agonist with proven CVD benefit should be added.
+- Professional society guidelines emphasize individualized therapy based upon patient- and drug-specific factors such as comorbidities, weight, hypoglycemia risk, propensity for AEs, drug interactions, and patient preferences (ADA 2021, Buse et al 2020, Das et al 2020, Garber et al 2020). - Metformin is recommended for first-line pharmacologic therapy in treatment-naïve patients with T2DM, unless the patient has contraindications or intolerance.
+SGLT2 inhibitors or GLP-1 receptor agonists should be considered for patients with ASCVD, HF, or CKD, independent of HbA1c.
+Metformin is considered the drug of choice for children with T2DM (ADA 2021, Buse et al 2020, Copeland et al 2013, Das et al 2020, Garber et al 2020, KDIGO 2020, Rangaswami et al 2020). - ADA: Standards of Medical Care in Diabetes: Pharmacological therapy for T2DM (ADA 2021) - Metformin (if not contraindicated and if tolerated) is the preferred initial pharmacological agent for T2DM (level A).
+Metformin should be continued when used in combination with other agents, including insulin, if not contraindicated and if tolerated (level A). - Early combination therapy can be considered in some patients at treatment initiation to extend the time to treatment failure (level A). - Early introduction of insulin should be considered if there is evidence of ongoing catabolism (weight loss), if symptoms of hyperglycemia are present, or when HbA1c levels (> 10%) or blood glucose levels (> 300 mg/dL) are very high (level E). - A patient-centered approach should be used to guide the choice of pharmacologic therapy.
+Considerations include comorbidities (ASCVD, HF, CKD), hypoglycemia risk, impact on weight, cost, risk for side effects, and patient preferences (level E). - In patients with T2DM and established ASCVD or indicators of high risk, established kidney disease, or HF, SGLT2 inhibitors or GLP-1 receptor agonists with demonstrated CVD benefit are recommended as part of the antihyperglycemic regimen, independent of HbA1c (level A). - In patients with T2DM who need greater glucose lowering than can be obtained with oral agents, GLP-1 receptor agonists are preferred to insulin when possible (level B). - Intensification of treatment for patients with T2DM not meeting treatment goals should not be delayed (level B). - The medication regimen and medication-taking behavior should be reevaluated at regular intervals (every 3 to 6 months) and adjusted as needed to incorporate specific factors that impact treatment choice (level E). - choice of add-on therapy should be determined based on 1) whether the patient has indicators of high risk or established ASCVD, CKD, or HF; and 2) in patients without these conditions, whether there is a compelling need to minimize hypoglycemia or to minimize weight gain or promote weight loss. - If ASCVD predominates, recommendations are: - Preferably a GLP-1 receptor agonist with proven cardiovascular disease (CVD) benefit; or - An SGLT2 inhibitor with proven CVD benefit (if estimated glomerular filtration rate [eGFR] is adequate) - If HF predominates, recommendations are: - Preferably an SGLT2 inhibitor with proven benefit in this population (ie, dapagliflozin and empagliflozin) - If CKD predominates, recommendations are: - Preferably an SGLT2 inhibitor with evidence of reducing CKD progression in cardiovascular outcome trials if eGFR is adequate (ie, canagliflozin and dapagliflozin); or - If the SGLT2 inhibitor is not tolerated or is contraindicated, or if the eGFR is less than adequate, a GLP-1 receptor agonist with proven CVD benefit